hubotio/hubot-redis-brain/README.md

 ### Boxen

-If you are using [boxen](https://boxen.github.com/) to manage your enviromemnt, hubot-redis-brain will automatically use the boxen-managed redis (ie by using `BOXEN_REDIS_URL`).
+If you are using [boxen](https://boxen.github.com/) to manage your environment, hubot-redis-brain will automatically use the boxen-managed redis (ie by using `BOXEN_REDIS_URL`).